jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 ### Return value

-Returns a new trial object with all values that were functions replaced by the return value of the function.
+Returns a the trial object with all values that were functions replaced by the return value of the function.

 ### Description